Interim Chair and Coordinator of BS Architecture and M. Architecture Programs, Professor Emeritus

 Phone: (404) 894-2992Office location: 247 4th Street Room 312

-His recent urban design studios include The Atlanta Stadium - Alternatives for the Turner Field Parking Lots (with the Atlanta Development Authority); Urban Design Retrofits for Lujiazui/Pudong in Shanghai (with Tongji University), Urban Design – Chattanooga Downtown Westside (with the City of Chattanooga), and the Nordhavnen Sustainable City Competition in Copenhagen.
-His fall semester 2010 studio is titled Liviable Density – Shanghai + Atlanta.
+His recent urban design studios include: Urban Design Strategies for Climate Change and Sea Level Rise: The Georgia Coast; Stormwater and Urban Design: Proposals for the Beltline; Reclaiming Harrisburg (with the City of Augusta and the Georgia Conservancy); The Atlanta Stadium - Urban Design Alternatives for the Turner Field Parking Lots (with the Atlanta Development Authority); Urban Design Retrofits for Lujiazui/Pudong in Shanghai (with Tongji University); Urban Design – Chattanooga Downtown Westside (with Rivercity Company and the City of Chattanooga), and the Nordhavnen Sustainable City Competition in Copenhagen.

 Master of Architecture, University of Pennsylvania 1972